A topic from the subject of Analytical Chemistry in Chemistry.

 1. Put on safety glasses.

-2. Light the Bunsen burner and adjust the flame to a medium height.
+2. Light the Bunsen burner and adjust the flame to a medium height (a non-luminous flame is ideal).

-3. Dip the platinum wire into the sample of the unknown material.
+3. Dip the platinum wire into distilled water, then into the sample of the unknown material.
+Ensure a small amount of sample adheres to the wire.

-4. Hold the platinum wire in the flame and observe the color of the flame.
+4. Hold the platinum wire in the hottest part of the flame (the blue cone) and observe the color of the flame.
+Note the intensity and persistence of the color.

-• It is important to use a clean platinum wire for each sample to avoid contamination.
+• It is crucial to use a clean platinum (or nichrome) wire for each sample to avoid contamination.
+Impurities can interfere with the results.

-• The flame should be adjusted to a medium height to ensure that the sample is heated to a high enough temperature to excite the electrons.
+• The flame should be adjusted to a medium, non-luminous height to ensure a clean, high-temperature flame for optimal excitation of the electrons.

 Significance: